-Saw palmetto has blood thinning effects.
+Saw palmetto has blood-thinning effects.
 It can, therefore, reduce the clotting ability of blood and increase your chances of bleeding.
-If are slated for surgery or any dental work, it’s advisable to stop taking saw palmetto at least 2 weeks before the procedure.
+If you are slated for surgery or any dental work, it’s advisable to stop taking saw palmetto at least 2 weeks before the procedure.
 Also, remember to inform your doctor about saw palmetto or any other supplements or medicines you may be using.

 7. Reduced Effectiveness Of Birth Control Pills

 Saw palmetto may result in the reduction of androgen (male hormone) and estrogen (female hormone) receptors.
 This means it may have hormone-like effects on your body.
 This property can reduce the effectiveness of oral contraceptives and increase chances of an unplanned pregnancy.10

 Since saw palmetto can have hormone-like effects, it’s not appropriate to use it during pregnancy.11

 9. Not Safe While You’re Breastfeeding